How To Set Up Tracking in Google Ad Grants

 - Event – your goal is to get users to take an action like submit a form or make a donation

 Once your goals are set up, Google Analytics will begin to track them for you.
+You can then import these goals into your Google Ad Grant for goal tracking and better optimization insights.
 Once you begin to understand where your Goal Conversions are coming from, who the Goal Conversions are made by, and how the users that convert are behaving on your site, you can adjust your ads to better target that audience!